m-ashry-eg/SAA-C03/notes/README.md

   - **No Additional Costs**: PITR is included in the cost of DynamoDB, and you are not charged extra for this feature.

   - **Retention period**: Backup data is retained for 35 days, providing a window of time for point-in-time recovery.

+  - **Amazon S3**: Amazon DynamoDB Point-in-Time Recovery (PITR) backups are stored in Amazon S3 (Simple Storage Service).
+When you enable PITR for a DynamoDB table, the service automatically creates and manages backups of your table data and streams them to an S3 bucket in your AWS account. it's important to note that you do not have direct access to the S3 bucket where DynamoDB Point-in-Time Recovery (PITR) backups are stored.
+This bucket is managed by AWS and is not visible or accessible to you through the S3 console.

   - **Use Cases**: PITR is useful for scenarios such as recovering from accidental data loss, restoring to known good state after a corruption, and meeting regulatory requirements for data recovery.